glasgowm148/Outliner/README.md

 ## Hosting

-TabRows must be hosted as a Node app.
-It is not a static site.
+TabRows runs as a Node app with persistent SQLite storage.

 Good fits: